Elaboration likelihood model: In AI Chatbots

 Xiaoyi Zhang, Angelina Lilac Chen, Xinyang Piao, Manning Yu, Yakang Zhang, and Lihao Zhang say that they use the innovation of AI with the framework of ELM to determine how consumers intend to use the CAPS chatbots, especially in e-commerce.
-Gary C. Woodward and Robert E. Denton, Jr. who wrote "Persuasion and Influence in American Life" describe ELM saying, "We process information in different ways, depending on our levels interest the amount of time available"(Denton, Woodward 117).
+Gary C. Woodward and Robert E. Denton, Jr. who wrote "Persuasion and Influence in American Life" describe ELM saying, "We process information in different ways, depending on our levels interest the amount of time available".
 They did this by surveying 411 Chinese AI bot consumers to see the chatbot's reliability and accuracy, how much they trusted it, self-threat, and perceived dialogue intention to adopt.
 Using ELM they use the two ways of processing information which is central or peripheral to find whether they will open up to using AI chatbots or not.
 They want to see if people will adopt what the AI decisions are.
 Also to hopefully keep them coming back.
 They found that people trust AI chatbots more if they are willing to accept them.
 However, if they did not want to it would usually be because they felt self-threat with the accuracy and biases of the chatbots.
 They also found that the more accurate AI recommendations were they would trust the chatbot.
 Also the more positive the message the more positive effect, and the same for the other way around.
 Overall, their goal is to provide insights for e-commerce organizations to improve AI chatbot effectiveness, and for users to adopt it.
 Another study done by Ritik Raushan and Dr. Akansha Dubey on ELM and YouTube advertisement saw some similar results.
 Some of these results being that ELM in both of the studies ended up being mainly positive it just depended on what the specific ideas of the individual.